The Gopher football team wrapped up 2015 spring practice with its annual Spring Game

 USATSPI: Minnesota vs. Indiana - 11/02/13

 Jerry Kill was named head coach of the University of Minnesota football program on December 7, 2010.
-He is in his fourth year at Minnesota and 21st overall of being a head college football coach in 2014.
-His career record is 152-98.
+He is in his fifth year at Minnesota and 22nd overall of being a head college football coach in 2015.
+His career record is 152-99.

 The Gophers were 3-9 in Kill's first season in 2011, but reached a bowl game and finished 6-7 in 2012.
-As custom with Kill and his staff, the third year at a school usually turns into a memorable season and 2013 was no different at Minnesota as the Gophers finished the season with an 8-5 record.
+As custom with Kill and his staff, the third year at a school usually turns into a memorable season and 2013 was no different at Minnesota as the Gophers finished the season with an 8-5 overall record and a 4-4 mark in conference play.
 Kill was a combined 9-26 in his first year at Minnesota and at his previous two schools Northern Illinois (NIU) and Southern Illinois (SIU).
 In his third year, the schools produced a combined record of 28-9.

 Kill coached the Big Ten tight end of the year in Maxx Williams and the Big Ten punter of the year in Peter Mortell and in total five Gophers were named All-Big Ten First Team, the most since 2004.

-Minnesota will play in the Buffalo Wild Wings citrus Bowl on Jan.
+Kill and Minnesota earned a berth and played in the Buffalo Wild Wings Citrus Bowl on Jan.
 1, 2015, in Orlando, Fla.
-The game will mark Minnesota's first appearance in the historic Buffalo Wild Wings Citrus Bowl and it is the first time that Minnesota will play a bowl game in January in Florida.
+The game marked Minnesota's first appearance in the historic Buffalo Wild Wings Citrus Bowl and was the first time that Minnesota played a bowl game in January in Florida.
 Kill led the Gophers to a January bowl game for the first time since 1962 when Minnesota beat UCLA 21-3 on Jan.
 1, in the Rose Bowl.

-In 2013, the Gophers reached eight wins for the first time under Kill and for only the seventh time since 1960 and 18th time overall.
-Last year, Kill and his staff led Minnesota to four straight Big Ten wins for the first time since 1973 and ended a 16-game losing streak to Nebraska.
-Kill was named Region 3 Coach of the Year by the American Football Coaches Association.
+In 2013, the Gophers reached eight wins for the first time under Kill and for only the seventh time since 1960.
+Kill and his staff led Minnesota to four straight Big Ten wins for the first time since 1973 and ended a 16-game losing streak to Nebraska, as Kill was named Region 3 Coach of the Year by the American Football Coaches Association.

 Kill's rebuilding of the Minnesota program is also taking place in the classroom.
 The Gophers recorded a 994 Academic Progress Rate (APR) for both the 2012-13 season and the 2011-12 season.
 The 994 score is the highest single-season score that the Minnesota football team has ever recorded and the Gophers' multi-year rate of 962 is also a school record.